-Anna Reutin is a first-generation law student, Japanese American, daughter of immigrant parents, and this year’s Minoru Yasui Fellow.
+Anna Reutin is a first-generation law student, Japanese American, daughter of immigrant parents, and the 2021 Minoru Yasui Fellow.
 She earned her BA in Political Science and East Asian Studies from McGill University and her MA in Political Science from Waseda University.
 Reutin experienced a diverse array of learning settings that contributed to her growth and success as a law student.

 As a student attending Waseda University for her masters, she felt humbled and honored to share a learning environment with an extremely diverse range of individuals – both professors and students.
 Waseda prides itself as the most international university in Japan.
 Every day she had the opportunity to interact with individuals with a wide variety of cultural, ethnic, religious, and academic backgrounds.
 This pushed her to find common ground and discuss issues with people with different perspective.
 While pursuing her masters in Tokyo, she experienced working in a legal office that specialized in US-Japan immigration affairs